 DMV officials had not been aware of those eight until an April conference call with Google, agency spokeswoman Jessica Gonzalez said.

-In California, a driver is required to report to the DMV any accident involving more than $750 of damage.
+In California, a driver is required to report to the DMV any accident involving more than $750 of property damage.

 The DMV said it could not search its records for earlier reports without date and location information that Google has provided to neither AP nor the agency.